jumpingjoy/watchnationpro/index.md

 It is helpful to indicate whether you are stress or not.
 It can find it using the measures of other sensors like heart rate sensors, skin temperature sensors, and ECG.
 And also, it tracks tiny electrical changes in the sweat to track the stress.
 So it will be useful to manage your stress.

 #### SPO2 Monitor
 It measures the oxygen level using the color of blood.
 It traces the color change by the reflection of red and infrared light from the blood through your wrist.
-Now I hope you can understand how fitness bands are very useful in the health care industry and also in Sports & Fitness.

 ### ✅How comfortable is it while wearing on wrist?
 Ensure that the display fits the small wrist of women.
 If not, it will look unfit and uncomfortable.